László Zsidai

 László Zsidai (born 16 July 1986) is a Hungarian footballer who plays for Budaörs and the Hungary national team.
 He usually plays as a defensive midfielder, and can also play as a defender.

-On 19 June 2013 he signed for Debreceni VSC.
-He commented that he wants to win the Hungarian Championship and he didn't see chance for that with MTK Budapest FC.
+On 19 June 2013, he signed for Debreceni VSC.
+He commented that he wants to win the Hungarian Championship and he didn't see a chance for that with MTK Budapest FC.
 Szombathelyi Haladás also wanted to sign the centre defensive midfielder but he chose Debreceni VSC] to reach his goal.
 He previously played for BFC Siofok, FC Volendam, Debrecen and Puskas Akademia FC.

-Full international since 2007, he earned three caps for this country.
+Full international since 2007, he has earned three caps for this country.

 International career

-Zsidai made his first international appearance in February 2007 for a match against the Latvia national team.
+Zsidai made his first international appearance in February 2007 in a match against the Latvia national team.
 Hungary won 2–0.
 He later played several matches for qualifiers Euro 2016.
 He was named to the national squad but was cut before the tournament began.

-Club statistics
+Career statistics

 Updated to games played as of 19 May 2019.